jcfullstackacademy/quickstart-env-setup-scripts/README.md

 ## Installation for Mac Users

-Download the `setup-mac.sh` script and run `sh setup-mac.sh` in your terminal to install packages and create your development environment.
+Download the `setup-mac.sh` script or `git pull` this repository and run `sh setup-mac.sh` in your terminal to install packages and create your development environment.

 This script will: